myllynen/rhel-ansible-roles/roles/security_hardening/README.md

 <pre>
 ---
-# Verify Secure Boot is enabled
+# Verify Secure Boot
-# Must be enabled on hardware level
+# Fails if UEFI Secure Boot is not enabled
 secure_boot_verify: false

 # One of: disabled, integrity, confidentiality